Rules for foreigner buying New York property

 Condo vs Coop

 Meanwhile, a cooperative is unique to New York City.
-In a cooperative building, the apartment owners actually own shares in the building.
+The apartment owners actually own shares in the building.
 In return for owning the shares, they get a proprietary lease which allows them to use their specific apartment indefinitely.

 Foreign buyers can get mortgage financing from U.S. banks.
 The only difference is that the down payment required of a foreign borrower is slightly higher.
 On average, 40 percent down payment is required of foreign borrowers.
 While for locals buying for self use, down payment can be 20 percent.